 As you can see, it can get relatively complicated quickly.
-That's why you are of course welcome to contact us for a no-obligation consultation.
+Therefore, you are of course welcome to contact us for a non-binding conversation.

 Our absolute and clearest recommendation is that you use our ÆAA form: honest, authentic and relaxed.
-That way you'll get the best result.
+That way you get the best result.

 Some people are comfortable with scripting, which for others can be the biggest obstacle to a successful video.

 In general, our experience is that interview questions are clearly the best approach.
-This way, it becomes more of a conversation than an act, and authenticity is automatically ensured.
+In this way, it becomes more of a conversation than an act, and authenticity is automatically ensured.